elementary/appcenter-web/_apps/io.elementary.calculator.md

 redirect_from: io.elementary.calculator.desktop/
 ---

-A simple calculator for everyday use.
-It supports basic and some scientific calculations including trigonometry functions, sin, cos, and tan.
+<p>A simple calculator for everyday use.
+It supports basic and some scientific calculations including trigonometry functions, sin, cos, and tan.</p>